NinaWan/DataStructure/src/main/java/tree/tree.md

 ### Balanced Binary Tree

-The difference between the height of the left and right subtree for each node is either 0 or 1.
+The difference between the height of the left and right subtree for each node is -1, 0 or 1.

 `Propertites`